 Chloramine is sometimes referred to in plural (chloramines) because it exists in three different forms depending on the acidity level and the presence of minerals in the water.
 The most important thing to know about chloramines is that it is made by when you mix chlorine and ammonia.

-Therefore, carbon filters which are effective in removing chlorine are also used to remove chloramine.
-However, chloramine is more stubborn than chlorine, and it, therefore, needs more contact time with the carbon filter to be able to remove it.
+Therefore, carbon filters that are effective in removing chlorine are also used to remove chloramine.
+However, chloramine is more stubborn than chlorine, and is, therefore, needs more contact time with the carbon filter to be able to remove it.

 The best system for dealing chloramine is an RO working together with a carbon filter.
 In all most, all case RO system comes with an internally installed carbon filter.

 RO units function by having pressure pump force water through a semi-permeable membrane.
 Contaminants such as salts, minerals, and chemicals are not able to pass the semipermeable membrane; therefore, separating from water.
 The water that goes to the other side of the membrane is pure water.

 By including a carbon filter removes the chloramine molecules.
 Because the reverse osmosis system works slowly, it gives the carbon filter more time to remove chloramine.

 In order to understand how reverse osmosis works; you must first study what is osmosis.
 Osmosis is a process where if you put together two solutions, one salty and the other not salty, and they are separated by a semi-permeable membrane.
 The non-salty solution moves to the salty solution.

 You should know that a semi-permeable membrane is a membrane that has small pores, and it allows molecules and atoms to go through to the other side.

 Reverse osmosis is where a membrane that allows the water molecules to pass through, but it does not allow the dissolved contaminants such as minerals to pass through.
 A reverse osmosis membrane needs pressure to be applied so as to push the molecules through the membrane.